TrellixVulnTeam/DriveSafe_AI702_TKA7/README.md

 ## Introduction

 ***DriveSafe*** is a driver assistance system utilizing efficient mobile computer vision models in order to deliver enhanced safety to drivers.
-Features of this sytem include traffic light detection, stop sign detection, distance monitoring based on vheicle speed and pedestrian collision warning.
+Features of this system include traffic light detection, stop sign detection, distance monitoring based on vehicle speed and pedestrian collision warning.
 Some of the features can be seen below.